MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

 * **User-assigned identity**: A standalone Azure resource that can be assigned to your cluster.
 A cluster can have multiple user-assigned identities.

 Managed identity authentication can be used in Azure Data Explorer for various supported flows.
-In order to authentication with managed identities, follow the following steps:
+To authentication with managed identities, follow the following steps:

 1. [Configure a managed identity for your cluster](#configure-a-managed-identity-for-your-cluster)
 1. [Configure the managed identity policy](#configure-the-managed-identity-policy)